No. 10 NC State women rout Maine 84-46

 Aislinn Konig and Elissa Cunane added 11 points apiece, and Kiara Leslie and Grace Hunter each scored 10 for the Wolfpack (11-0), who had an easy time extending the second-best start in program history.

 N.C.
-State shot a season-best 56.9 percent, forced Maine into a season-worst 27 percent shooting and held the Black Bears without a field goal for the final 6 minutes of the first half while taking a 50-17 halftime lead.
+State shot a season-best 56.9 percent and forced Maine into a season-worst 27 percent shooting.
+The Wolfpack made 15 of their first 20 shots, including six of their first eight 3-pointers, and led by 20 less than three minutes into the second quarter.
+They held the Black Bears without a field goal for the final 6 minutes of the first half while taking a 50-17 halftime lead.

+Asked if he could remember a stronger start for his team, Moore quipped that "my memory isn't great."

+"But I told the team, when you play like that, it's fun.
+It's fun for everybody," Moore said.
+"The ball was going in.
+That always helps."

 Kelly Fogarty scored a season-best 13 points and Parise Rossignol added 10 for the Black Bears (7-3), who had their five-game winning streak snapped.
 Blanca Millan, who leads the America East with a 20.2-point average and was coming off a 36-point performance, was held to six points on 2-of-13 shooting.